AdnanHodzic/codename-wings/README.md

 * deploy a Go web server application with built in Prometheus exporter and basic routing functionality.
 * deploy the app to Kubernetes cluster on AWS EKS using Terraform.
 * using Terraform deploy Prometheus server on AWS EC2 instance and make all changes necessary for Ansible run.
-* run Ansible play which will configure Prometheus to add Go web server app's metrics to be scraper
+* run Ansible play which will configure Prometheus to add Go web server app's metrics to be scraped.

 ## golang-server-webapp